RTEMS/rtems-docs/user/exe/device-tree.rst

 have included `.dtsi` files from their source tree.
 An example is given below as a reference for how to build the device tree from the FreeBSD source.

-`NOTE: The following example uses FreeBSD master branch from github mirror as an example.
+`NOTE: The following example uses FreeBSD main branch from github mirror as an example.
 It is advised to always use the source from the commit matching the freebsd-org HEAD in libBSD.`